tstatler/doctools/guides/acs/releasenotes/README.md

 the `lnglat` value to `coordinates`, `lnglat` appears as the first element of `coordinates`.
 Performing `$nearSphere` on the `coordinates` field returns a match if it matches the `lnglat` value.  `$nearSphere` query on `lnglat` or `coordinates` continues to work as before.

-### Fixed Issues and Enhancements

-This update includes the following bug fixes and enhancements:

-  * Removed dependency between push notifications, and device and user registrations.
-    Users are no longer required to have an ACS account to receive push notifications.

-  * Fixed an issue where using special characters cause the query to fail.

-  * Website: Fixed an issue viewing relational field objects.
-    Relational field objects were being displayed as objects and not ID strings.

-  * Website: Fixed an issue viewing custom objects.
-    Some custom objects could not be viewed in the web interface.

-  * Website: Fixed an issue with SMTP settings.
-    If a TLS value was specified, it was not properly checked.

 ## 26 Apr 2013